kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

 # Concepts and Tables

-In this project, we work with 4 bits, inputs A and B have 4 bits. and provide a 4-bit output plus an overflow if there is any addition involved.
+In this project work with inputs A and B that have 4 bits and provide a 4-bit output plus an overflow if there is any addition involved.

-With 4 bits we have a total of 16 combinations. the hexadecimal system can make a numerical representation of these bits. let's see the table below:
+With 4 bits we have a total of 16 combinations.
+The hexadecimal system can make a numerical representation of these bits. let's see the table below:

 | Binary      | Decimal | Hexadecimal |